Imagining the Unseen: Generative Location Modeling for Object Placement: Experiments

 By design, localized inpainting is an effective strategy for preserving the background, but it is notable that even a random location model outperforms the best instruction-finetuned method on background SSIM.
 Since the key difference between our approach and other location modeling baselines lies in the plausibility of the predicted locations, the figure suggests that an accurate placement directly impacts the quality of inpainting results.

-The instruction-tuned models often face a trade-off: they either preserve the background well but fail to generate the object convincingly, or they successfully generate the object but significantly alter the surrounding scene.
+The instruction-tuned models often face a trade-off.
+They either preserve the background well but fail to generate the object convincingly, or they successfully generate the object but significantly alter the surrounding scene.
 This inconsistency may stem from the fact that these models address both the placement and generation tasks simultaneously, leading to suboptimal object locations.
-In contrast, using a dedicated location model allows one model to focus on spatial reasoning, while the inpainting method concentrates on rendering realistic objects.

-We further evaluate our approach on the PIPE test set~\citep{pbi}, which contains images with specific objects removed.
-Using the same metrics reported in Table~\ref{tab:exp-pipe}, our results are consistent with those observed in the OPA test set.
-Notably, Paint-by-Inpaint~\citep{pbi} lacks diversity, frequently generating identical outputs, as shown in \Figref{fig:exp-quali-pipe}.
+In contrast, using a dedicated location model allows one model to focus on spatial reasoning, while the inpainting method concentrates on rendering realistic objects. \paragraph{Results on PIPE. } We further evaluate our approach on the PIPE test set~\citep{pbi}, which is a dedicated dataset for evaluating object insertion methods.
+Using the same metrics reported in Table~\ref{tab:pipe_quantitative}, our results are consistent with those observed in the OPA test set.
+Notably, Paint-by-Inpaint~\citep{pbi} lacks diversity, frequently generating identical outputs, as seen in extremely low LPIPS scores.
 This is likely due to training on datasets created by object removal through inpainting.
-Moreover, we appreciate how InstructPix2Pix and HIVE achieve very diverse edits.
-However, we notice that this result is typically achieved by generating entirely new images, rather than editing the input scene, as also testified by their low background SSIM scores.
+Moreover, although we appreciate how InstructPix2Pix and HIVE achieve very diverse edits, we notice that this result is typically achieved by generating entirely new images, rather than editing the input scene, as also testified by their low background SSIM scores. \paragraph{User Study. } To evaluate the quality of object placement from a human perceptual perspective, we conducted a user study comparing our method against four competitive baselines.
+We presented 46 participants with pairs of edited images from the OPA dataset, asking each participant to select the image with the more realistic and coherent object insertion.
+Each participant evaluated 40 image pairs.
+Further details can be found in Appendix \Secref{sec:appx-userstudy}.

-\textbf{User Study. } To further validate that our model's insertions are favored by human observers, we perform a user user study comparing our method to the four strongest baselines.
-We show pairs of edited OPA images and ask users to indicate which of the two is the better edit, for 46 participants, each of which ranks 40 image pairs.
-For further details, see Appendix \Secref{sec:appx-userstudy}.
-Results are shown in \Figref{fig:exp-userstudy}.
-Participants preferred edits generated by our approach over those from baseline approaches, indicating that our metrics agree with human preference, and that better edit quality can be achieved through precise location modeling.
-Additional qualitative examples can be found in \Figref{fig:exp-quali-opa}, \Figref{fig:exp-quali-pipe}, and Appendix \Secref{sec:appx-quali}.